aliaisse/aliaisse.github.io/index.md

       </p>

       <p>
-        I earned my BA in Political Science from the University of Texas San Antonio, an MS in City and Regional Planning from The Ohio State University, an MA in Political Science (International Relations) from the University of Chicago, and an MA in Public Affairs from Princeton University.
+        I earned my BA in Political Science from the University of Texas San Antonio, an MS in City and Regional Planning from The Ohio State University, an MA in Political Science (International Relations) from The University of Chicago, and an MA in Public Affairs from Princeton University.
       </p>

       <p style="text-align:center;">